 There is no obligation to get on our list.

-Core Stand Rodrick Owen's book on Andean core braids went to the publishers in August 2015!
-The core stand has been designed to facilitate making beautiful Andean core braids.
-We will try to provide core stands more quickly than the other large equipment.
+Core Stand/Core Frame Rodrick Owen's book on Andean core braids will be available in May 2016; more information here.
+The core stand/core frame has been designed to facilitate making beautiful Andean core braids.
+We will try to provide core stands/core frames more quickly than the other large equipment.